paladin-t/b8/docs/manual.md

 ### Automatic memory management

 BASIC8 automatically manages memory with GC (Garbage Collection).
 Thus you don't need to explicitly release unused memory.
-However, you are still in charge of setting unused referenced variables to `NIL`, closing finished files, etc.
+However, you are still in charge of setting unused referenced variables to `NIL`, closing databases, closing finished files, etc.

 ## Generic functions

+* `END`: terminates current program

 * `INPUT [prompt,] x`: this function suspends current execution and opens a dialog box for inputting data to `x`, with an optional input prompt
-	* `x[$]`: variable identifier to be filled, accepts string with a `$` postfix, otherwise accepts number
+	* `x[$]`: variable identifier to be filled, accepts string when a `$` is decorated, otherwise accepts number
 * `PRINT expr, ...`: for the purpose of debugging; writes some value to the output window (click `Window`, `Output` to open it), comma `,` is used to separate arguments, semicolon `;` is used to make a new line

 * `ASSERT(cond [, text])`: for the purpose of debugging; prompts an assertion and terminates execution immediately if `cond` results in false
 * `SWAP(x, y)`: swaps the values between `x` and `y`
 * `IIF(cond, val0, val1)`: returns `val0` if `cond` results in true, otherwise returns `val1`

-* `TRACE()`: prints stack trace
+* `TRACE()`: for the purpose of debugging; prints stack trace
 * `RAISE([n])`: raises an error, with an optional abort code
 * `GC()`: tries to trigger garbage collection, and returns how much bytes have been collected; do not need to call this manually
-* `MEM`: gets the allocated memory size in bytes
+* `MEM`: for the purpose of debugging; gets the size of allocated memory in bytes
 * `BEEP`: beeps once with the (PC) speaker, not available for all platforms
-* `TYPEOF(val)`: gets the type of a (non-referenced) library value
+* `TYPEOF(val)`: gets the type of a non-referenced library value

 [HOME](#welcome-to-basic8)

 ## Graphics

 Program execution and rendering run on different threads with respective frame rates in BASIC8, program at 30 FPS and rendering at 60.
-Some properties, such as positions, rotations, of graphics commands can be interpolated between rendering frames, see `SET_INTERPOLATOR` for details.
+Some properties, such as positions, rotations, etc. of graphics commands can be interpolated between current and previous frames, see `SET_INTERPOLATOR` for details.
 Render queue can be ordered by rules:

 * "nil": not ordered, all graphics commands execute in a same queue
-* "map": graphics commands are separated into 5 sub queues, later drawing covers earlier ones
+* "map": graphics commands are separated into 5 sub queues, later drawing covers earlier
 	* 0, ground: for layer 1 in a map asset
 	* 1, building: for layer 2 in a map asset
 	* 2, active: for sprites